kubermatic/kubermatic/cmd/test-kubermatic-load/test-results.md

 ```
 ####Results:
 After roughly 160-170 cluster creations the first servers started to fail.
-####Observations:
-* The dashboard/api displays most clusters as healthy.
-Manual verification shows most those clusters could not be started due to hardware limitations.
-It was therefore not possible to connect to the cluster with the generated kubeconfig.
-* The cluster controller is down / is not getting scheduled
-* k8sniff is running
 ####Reason:
 The master kubernetes server (hosted by Google) could not keep up with creating new pods.
 Due to this the clusters switched after 5 min from `Pending` to `Failing`.